agency-quill/agency/documentation/adcore-web-mod.md

 `div.webModInner#thisIsAnId`

 ## Grid Units/Web Ads
-Instead of web ad offer codes we have built grid unit-based offer codes.
-They can hold traditional web ad images or HTML.
+Instead of offer codes to be used strictly for web ads, we have built grid unit-based offer codes.
+They can hold traditional web ad images or more complex HTML.
 Below each of the offer codes is defined and each of its fields is explained.
-Most of the modules share fields.
+Most of the modules have fields in common.

+__If an apostrophe, or single quote, is present in any of the fields for these offer codes, the apostrophe/single quote needs to be preceded by a backslash (\\).__

+### 2018-eighth-mod

+### 2018-full-mod

 ### 2018-half-mod
 This module spans half of the width of the viewport if it's over 1011px wide and the full width if it is under 1012px.
 If the card flag is set, the module will render 3-up if the viewport is over 1520px, 2-up if it's over 1012px and 1-up under that.
-There is more info on the card-based pattern in the [Responsive grid](https://github.com/agency-quill/agency-project-files/blob/master/documentation/responsive-grid.md) doc.

-__If an apostrophe, or single quote, is present in any of the fields for this offer code, the apostrophe/single quote needs to be preceded by a backslash (\\).__

 This offer code renders HTML similar to the below example.
 ```html